cgsmith/calendar-picker/README.md

 ### Unit Tests

 Unit tests are written with [PEST](https://pestphp.com/).
 Static analysis is done with [PHPStan](https://phpstan.org/).
-You can run both of these commands on the project within `sail` using the command `sail php ./vendor/bin/phpstan && sail php ./vendor/bin/pest`.
+You can run both of these commands on the project within `sail` using the command `sail composer test`.

 The database should be seeded using `sail artisan db:seed` before running the unit tests as PEST will need this for testing against.